adavarski/Hetzner-Case-Study/README.md

 ### 2.1.VPNs

 VPN setup is OPTIONAL for Hetzner Cloud (private cloud internal infrastructure: Networks / CloudVM & Dedicated Servcies), because we will use only private networks and Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links.
-Actually we can use Hetzner Cloud to build our own Privite Cloud (using only Hetzner Cloud internal networks/IPs), and use Hetzner Cloud Load Balancers/VPNs/CloudVMs(VPSs) with HAProxy/nginx/etc. for external access to our internall Private Cloud workloads/apps/k8s api/k8s ingress/private networks/VPSs/Dedicated Servers/etc..
+Actually we can use Hetzner Cloud to build our own Privite Cloud (using only Hetzner Cloud internal networks/IPs/etc.), and use Hetzner Cloud Load Balancers/VPNs/CloudVMs(VPSs) with HAProxy/nginx/etc. for external access to our internall Private Cloud workloads/apps/k8s api/k8s ingress/private networks/VPSs/Dedicated Servers/etc. and DNS for theese entrypoint.

 We can use Wireguard, OpenVPN, Pfsence (IPSEC & OpenVPN), etc. for Hetzner Cloud external access <-> On-Prem/Home infrastructure.